TomerAberbach/grfn/packages/grfnviz/readme.md

 </div>

 <div align="center">
-  A snazzy utility for generating SVGs and GIFs from grfn dependency graphs.
+  A snazzy utility for generating PNGs, SVGs, and GIFs from grfn dependency graphs.
 </div>

 ## Table of Contents